How Arduino builds a sketch?

 After reading this article, you will:

-• know where to find the build files and caches.
+- know where to find the build files, caches, and linked libraries,

 Let’s get started!